 BLM prescribed burning planned near Parker

-LAKE HAVASU CITY, Ariz. – Fire personnel from the Bureau of Land Management's Colorado River District will conduct prescribed burning near Parker, Arizona, between November and March, as weather and fuel conditions allow.
+LAKE HAVASU CITY, Ariz. – Fire managers from the Bureau of Land Management’s Colorado River District will conduct prescribed burning near Parker, Ariz., between December 2023 and March 2024 as weather and fuel conditions allow.
 The burn area is located seven miles northeast of Parker and one-half mile west of Parker Dam Road near Crossroads, on the California side of the Colorado River.

 To ensure the safety of residents and visitors, BLM fire management personnel will ignite the piles when weather conditions are conducive to burning.
-Impacts from smoke will be monitored and are expected to be minimal.
+Area residents and visitors may see some light smoke during the burn operation.
 Access to the burn area may be temporarily restricted during the operation to provide for public safety.

 The BLM manages more than 245 million acres of public land located primarily in 12 western states, including Alaska, on behalf of the American people.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 Our mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.